What is Power Engineering?: Course Fees 2026, Subjects, Top Colleges, Admissions

 Power Engineering Career Scope, Job Profiles, Top Recruiters & Salary

 Power engineering professionals are required in corporations engaged in the generation, transmission, and distribution of electrical power and in companies associated with building/manufacturing electrical devices like transformers and generators.
 The companies engaged in power production, transmission, and distribution as well as those associated with electrical and power devices recruit Power Engineering graduates at various roles.
-Some of the job profiles of Power Engineering professionals are:
+Some of the job profiles of Power Engineering professionals are mentioned in the table below -

 Job Profiles Average Salary in INR